 Scientists involved: Zhenyu Yue, Fanny Elahi, Michelle Ehrlich, Tim Ahfeldt, George W. Huntley, Deanna L. Benson

 Closely related research is investigating the relationship between brain changes and genetic factors in humans with spasmodic dysphonia, a form of focal dystonia.

-Numerous clinical trials are underway within the Mount Sinai Health System on more effective treatments for a range of movement disorders, in particular, Parkinson’s disease, dystonia, essential tremor, and ALS.
+Numerous clinical trials are underway within the Mount Sinai Health System on more effective treatments for a range of movement disorders, in particular, Parkinson’s disease, dystonia, and essential tremor.

 Our extensive clinical trials program for movement disorders evaluates and recruits patients for novel clinical research protocols that have been developed to study the effectiveness of new treatments.
 Patients who participate in our clinical trials have access to the latest experimental evaluations and therapies, as well as ongoing clinical care.
 This includes the use of deep brain stimulation to treat these disorders.

 Physicians involved: Susan Bressman, Rachel Saunders-Pullman, Joohi Jimenez-Shahed, Martijn Figee